 Well known as a thousand temples island.
-Bali will always be the favorite International destination.
+Bali’s spiritual vibe is kind of hard to resist.
 Looking for an exotic ancient site.
 Make a stop at Elephant Cave in Ubud.
 A sanctuary for Buddhist and Hindu people with a tropical and calming ambiance.

-The cave name was taken from Sanskrit language lwa Gajah.
+The cave’s name was taken from the Sanskrit language lwa Gajah.
 Lwa Gajah means an elephant river.
 Goa Gajah or elephant cave is a small-scale temple.
-The temple used as a meditation place for Hindu Priest once.
-Figures of Hindu statues, carving, and the altar shows that the cave has an important role in the past.
+The temple was used as a meditation place for Hindu priests once.
+Figures of Hindu statues, carving, and the altar show that the cave has an important role in the past.

 The cave later was rediscovered by Dutch archaeologists in 1923.
-L.C Heyting the archeologist reports the discovery of Ganesha sculpture and Tri Langga statue.
-The research of Heyting discovery continues until 1925.
+L.C Heyting the archeologist reports the discovery of the Ganesha sculpture and the Tri Langga statue.
+The research of Heyting’s discovery continues until 1925.
 In 1954, the Indonesia archeological team found a small pool right in front of the Cave Mouth.

-Elephant cave has an important role and becomes a witness in the past.
-Of how Hindu and Buddhist lived in a harmony.
-In the 15-century, Elephant Cave used as a part of Hindu and Buddhist religious ceremonies.
+The elephant cave has an important role and becomes a witness in the past.
+Of how Hindus and Buddhists lived in a harmony.
+In the 15th century, Elephant Cave was used as a part of Hindu and Buddhist religious ceremonies.
 There are also 15 holes in the cave.
 The holes were used once as a place for the Hindu priest to meditate.

-In the mouth of the cave don’t forget to notice Kalamakara face.
-The monster face statue carved in stone.
+In the mouth of the cave don’t forget to notice Kalamakara’s face.
+The monster face statue is carved in stone.
 In Hindu Mythology, Kalamakara is a creature capable of exorcising an evil spirit.
 Two statues in front of the cave called Dwarapala statue is the guard of the cave.

 Inside the cave, there are three statues of God’s manifestation (Syiva, Brahma, Vishnu).
 And the God of knowledge Ganesha.
 The cave is sacred and the holiest place of all.
 As a place to worship God, it’s where the locals and Hindu priests bring an offering and pray.

-Visitors are allowed to enter the cave and taking pictures.
+Visitors are allowed to enter the cave and take pictures.
 However, be respectful and avoid taking a picture while people praying.

 Petitraan or Bathing Pool

 There is a wide parking space in the area.
 However, people coming with a private car or scooter will expect to pay for the parking ticket.
 The entrance fee doesn’t include the parking ticket.
-A parking ticket for the scooter will cost Rp 2.000 and Rp5.000 for a car.
+A parking ticket for the scooter will cost Rp3.000 and Rp5.000 for a car.